1924 World Series: Game 2

 Washington fought back early in the game, scoring 3 runs in 5 innings.
 But the Giants would quickly fight back in the final three frames to tie the game as it went to the bottom of the ninth.
 With Joe Judge representing the potential winning run and 1 out, Roger Peckinpaugh hit a double to win the game and tie the series.

+October 5, 1924 2:00 pm (ET) at Griffith Stadium in Washington, D.C.